Derek Quigley: ACT New Zealand

-After leaving Parliament, his consultancy firm Strategos carried out some major consultancy jobs for the Lange government reviews of multiple government departments including Ministry of Defence, Treasury, Ministry of Justice and Police.
+After leaving Parliament, his consultancy firm the Hugo Consulting Group and then later Strategos carried out some major consultancy jobs for the Lange government reviews of multiple government departments including Ministry of Defence, Treasury, Ministry of Justice and Police.
 When National won power in 1990, curiously, the government consultancy jobs his firm were being offered ceased.

 In 1994, Quigley re-entered the political arena, joining forces with Roger Douglas to form the ACT New Zealand party.
 The new MMP electoral system, which made it easier for smaller parties to win seats, convinced Quigley that a strongly free-market party could indeed be successful.
 In the 1996 election, the first conducted under MMP, Quigley was returned to Parliament as an ACT list MP.
 He unsuccessfully sought to be Speaker of the House, and was instead appointed the chair of the Foreign Affairs, Defence and Trade Select Committee.
 Under Quigley's chairmanship, the select committee produced The Defence Beyond 2000 Report, which became the blueprint for the Clark government's radical restructuring of the New Zealand Defence Force.

 Quigley did not stand for re-election in 1999 election and was immediately appointed by the incoming Prime Minister, Helen Clark, to review the contract the previous government had signed with the United States for New Zealand to acquire 28 near new F-16 fighter aircraft.
 Quigley advised the government to renegotiate the contract and acquire a lesser number of aircraft.
 One of his reasons for this recommendation was that cancellation of the contract would result in the abandonment of the RNZAF's air combat capability.
 The government disputed this and cancelled the contract.
 Two years later, it disbanded the RNZAF's air combat capability, just as predicted.

 In early 2004 Quigley moved to Canberra to take up a position as a visiting fellow at ANU's Strategic & Defence Studies Centre.
 He researched and wrote on trans-Tasman and regional security issues and on the ongoing situation between the United States and New Zealand over the latter's anti-nuclear policy.